ufan/sweepro-ce/README.md

-Sweep-Pro community edition is a split keyboard with design focus on:
+Sweep-Pro (community edition) is a split keyboard with design focus on:
 - smooth and comfortable typing
 - minimalism
 - portability

-It has the following features:
+# Features #

-- zmk firware, with nrfmicro as MCU module (nrf52840)
+- wireless using zmk firware, with nrfmicro as MCU module (nrf52840)
 - 34+2 keys, with ferris/sweep layout (thumb keys adjusted)
 - choc spacing (18x17)
 - Kailh choc v1 switches, with hotplug sockets